 Instructional Swim Lesson Program

 Whether you want to learn how to swim, get some exercise or just have fun, you will find something that meets your needs.
 We have experienced instructors that use the American Red Cross Learn To Swim program.
-Our swim lesson program focuses on the strengths and skills needed for swimming, whether developing new skills or refining students’ strokes all while maintaining a low instructor to participant ratio.
+Our friendly experienced instructors will provide children and adults with guided instruction on various strokes to improve proficiency, comfort, and aquatic independence while giving positive reinforcement.
+There are always American Red Cross certified lifeguards on duty during lessons.
 On the first day of lessons, the swim instructor will assess each student to make sure they are in the appropriate class.
-There are always American Red Cross certified lifeguards on duty during lessons.
-If you or your child is a person with a disability and desire assistance or accomodation, please notify Nigel Harris, assistant director, at email@example.com.
+If you or your child is a person with a disability and desire assistance or accommodation, please notify Nigel Harris, assistant director, at firstname.lastname@example.org.

 You must register online first and payments can be made online or in person at 142 McComas Hall with cash, credit cards or checks prior to the first day of class.
 Please make checks payable to: Treasurer of Virginia Tech